Chris Simms

-Christopher David Simms (born August 29, 1980) is an American sports analyst and former football player.
-He was a quarterback who played in the National Football League (NFL).
-He was drafted by the Tampa Bay Buccaneers in the third round of the 2003 NFL Draft after playing college football for the Texas Longhorns.
+Christopher David Simms (born August 29, 1980) is an American sports analyst and former professional football player who was a quarterback in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the third round of the 2003 NFL draft after playing college football for the Texas Longhorns.

 Simms also played for the Denver Broncos and the Tennessee Titans.
 He is the son of former New York Giants quarterback and Super Bowl XXI MVP Phil Simms and the older brother of quarterback Matt Simms.

-Early years
+Early life

 Simms grew up in Franklin Lakes, New Jersey and attended Ramapo High School, where he was a standout in both football and basketball.
 In football, he was a two-time All-State honoree, and was named the 1998 USA Today National Offensive Player of the Year.
 Simms graduated from Ramapo High School in 1999.
 After committing to the University of Tennessee during his senior year, Simms decommitted and enrolled at the University of Texas instead.